oscci/new-theme/_pages/about.md

 {% include feature_row id="row2" %}

-{% include gallery id="gallery2" caption="This is a trial of a gallery" layout="fourth" %}
+{% include gallery id="gallery2" caption="This is a trial of a gallery" layout="third ." %}